ms-jayanth/Retail_Sales-Analysis-and-Prediction/README.md

 thereby making the appropriate changes to our budget.
 Therefore, using various strategies we are our taking our business one step ahead

+### Future enhancement
+- Using linear regression model we predict future sales and can observe how various factors like quantity, price and gender can affect sales.
+- Compare our time series analysis results with linear regression prediction results.